At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Positive recurrence

-The advantage of Theorem \ref{thm:pos.recurrence} is that it covers all these functions in a unified way; the basic condition \eqref{integr.cond} is motivated by the existence condition \eqref{ex:1.cond} for stationary density of a diffusion process.
+The advantage of Theorem \ref{thm:pos.recurrence} is that it covers all functions considered in the corollaries above in a unified way; the main condition \eqref{integr.cond} is motivated by the existence condition \eqref{ex:1.cond} for stationary density of a diffusion process.
 But at the same time this link to diffusion processes results in necessity of finite second moments which is natural in Corollaries \ref{cor:posrec} and \ref{cor:posrec.log} while there are other examples where the existence of second moments of jumps is clearly excessive.
-In the next subsection we discuss amended moment conditions for drifts like $-1/x^\alpha$, $0<\alpha<1$, which may be characterised by the convergence $x\mu_1(x)\to\infty$ as $x\to\infty$.
+In the next subsection we discuss amended moment conditions for drifts like $-1/x^\alpha$, $0<\alpha<1$, that may be characterised by the convergence $xm_1(x)\to\infty$ as $x\to\infty$.